These 7 reasons to visit Palestine, TX will have you coming back!

-This post was part of a sponsored project in conjunction with members of the Texas Travel Industry Association to feature their members.
-The partnership included lodging, food & beverage, and compensation for the trip.
-The opinions reflected are honest and based upon the individual blogger experience.
+This post was part of a sponsored project that included lodging, food & beverage, and compensation for the trip.
+The opinions reflected are honest and based upon the individual blogger’s experience.

-Palestine is home to over 1,800 historic sites, which include museums, churches, buildings, monuments, and cemeteries and more.
+Palestine is home to over 1,800 historical sites, including museums, churches, buildings, monuments, and cemeteries.
 My two teen daughters were fascinated by the rich history of Palestine!
-The entire town exhibits historic architecture from the early 1800’s through the 1950’s.
+The entire town exhibits historic architecture from the early 1800s through the 1950s.

-We found out that Palestine is home to one of the thirteen remaining Carnegie Library buildings in the state of Texas and admired The Anderson County Courthouse, which strategically stands on the highest hill in Palestine.
+We discovered that Palestine is home to one of the thirteen remaining Carnegie Library buildings in Texas and admired the Anderson County Courthouse, which strategically stands on the highest hill in Palestine.
 Other popular attractions include the Museum for East Texas Culture and The Texas Theatre.

-I loved visiting the Sacred Heart Church, which is on the National Register of Historic Places.
-Its architecture is stunning and it is one of five remaining churches of Victorian Gothic Style of handmade brick in the state of Texas.
-We were impressed with the beautiful stained glass windows from Italy and France and the “The Transfiguration of Christ” mural, which was hand-painted in the 1920’s and retouched in 1946.
+I loved visiting the Sacred Heart Church on the National Register of Historic Places (above photo).
+Its architecture is stunning, and it is one of five remaining churches of Victorian Gothic Style of handmade brick in the state of Texas.
+We were impressed with Italy and France’s beautiful stained glass windows and the “The Transfiguration of Christ” mural, hand-painted in the 1920s and retouched in 1946.

-The Texas State Railroad is the oldest heritage railway in Texas, and The Railroad Heritage Center is dedicated to preserve, conserve, and restore this treasure.
+The Texas State Railroad is the oldest heritage railway in Texas, and The Railroad Heritage Center dedicates to preserving, conserving, and restoring this treasure.

-Palestine is filled with natural beauty.
-We loved our drive through Davey Dogwood Park, which features 5.5 miles of paved driving trails in a 254 acre forest.
-There is no fee necessary to visit the park, which is open dawn to dusk daily, and there are picnic tables located all throughout.
+Natural beauty surrounds Palestine.
+We loved our drive through Davey Dogwood Park, which features 5.5 miles of paved driving trails in a 254-acre forest.
+There is no fee to visit the park, open from dawn to dusk daily, and picnic tables are everywhere.

-My family and I were most excited to see the Fairy Gardens and to walk and hike together in this green, beautiful setting.
+My family and I were most excited to see the Fairy Gardens and walk and hike together in this green, beautiful setting.
 You will love the white blossoms of the Dogwood trees.
 In fact, “Seeing the Dogwood blooms in Palestine” made #56 on Texas Monthly’s “The Bucket List: 63 Things All Texans Should Do Before They Die.”
-The locals say that coming back in the fall, when colors are transformed, is definitely a must!
+The locals say that coming back in the fall, when colors transform, is a must!